 USDA hardiness zone 5a to 11b: from −20 °F (−28.9 °C) to 50 °F (+10 °C).

 Okra needs full sun.
 It will grow in ordinary garden soil but does best in fertile loam, particularly where a nitrogen-fixing crop, such as early peas, grew previously.

-The geographical origin of Okra is disputed, with supporters of West African, Ethiopian, and South Asian origins.
-The plant is cultivated in tropical, subtropical and warm temperate regions around the world.
+The geographical origin of this species is disputed, with supporters of West African, Ethiopian, and South Asian origins.
+It is cultivated in tropical, subtropical, and warm temperate regions around the world.

 - Back to genus Abelmoschus